The Nagai coal-based thermal power plant located in the Indian state of Tamil Nadu was commissioned in August 2019. The…

-The 2,000MW Lower Subansiri hydroelectric power project (LSHEP) is located on Subansiri River, which is located on the border of India's two north-eastern states, Arunachal Pradesh and Assam.
+The 2,000MW Lower Subansiri hydroelectric power project (LSHEP) is located on Subansiri River, which is on the border of India’s two north-eastern states, Arunachal Pradesh and Assam.
 The project is being developed by the state-run National Hydro Power Corporation (NHPC).

 The LSHEP will be the single largest hydroelectric plant in India when completed.
+The project is expected to be completed in 2023.

 Controversy around the Lower Subansiri power project

-The project has displaced 38 families, but it is claimed that it will displace many more people residing downstream of the project because of ecological changes endangered by the project.
+The project displaced 38 families, but it is claimed that it will displace many more people residing downstream of the project because of ecological changes endangered by the project.
 The project is also alleged to affect cultivation and cattle graze in the downstream area.

 In December 2012, NHPC set up an independent dam design review panel to facilitate the progress of the project while taking into account the issues advanced against the dam from different quarters.